Understanding Net Energy in Fusion

-Nuclear fusion aims to produce power from fusion reactions in quantities that exceed the energy required to initiate and sustain them.
-This goal is widely referred to as net energy gain, meaning the fusion yield surpasses the input within a defined system boundary.
+Nuclear fusion aims to produce more energy from fusion reactions than the energy required to initiate and sustain them.
+This goal is often described as net energy gain, meaning the fusion output exceeds the input at a defined system boundary.
 Scientists distinguish between:

 - Scientific breakeven: the fusion plasma produces an energy output that matches the power fed directly into it.